 RealtimeSystem provides a means for tuning the behavior of the implementation by specifying parameters such as the maximum number of locks that can be in use concurrently, and the monitor control policy.
 In addition, RealtimeSystem provides a mechanism for obtaining access to the security manager, garbage collector and scheduler, to make queries from them or to set parameters.

 Open issue: Should there be flags to indicate which options are implemented?
-End of open issue public static final BIG\ENDIAN Value to indicate the byte ordering for the underlying hardware.
+End of open issue public static final BIG\ENDIAN

 BIG\ENDIAN